Smattr/execfs/README.md

 <pre>
  [sshconfig]
      access = 400
-     command = cat ~/.ssh/config_* | block
+     command = cat ~/.ssh/config_* | sponge
 </pre>

   I have several different SSH config files and I'd like my active config to be the union of all of them.
 Unfortunately SSH doesn't have a way of including one config file from another.
 By symlinking ~/.ssh/config to this file in my execfs partition I get what I want.
-Note that I need to use the block tool from this repository to coalesce the output.
+Note that I need to use sponge from moreutils to coalesce the output.

 <pre>
  [multilog]